Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Conclusion

 \section{Conclusion}

-In this study, we investigated the role of quantum entanglement in adversarial settings through the formulation and simulation of the Quantum Sabotage Game.
-We demonstrated that quantum resources, particularly multipartite W-state entanglement, enabled strategic advantages that were unattainable by classical teams.
-These advantages emerged in the form of improved sabotage effectiveness, coordinated actions without classical communication, and greater adaptability under uncertainty.
+In this study, we investigated the role of multipartite entanglement in adversarial settings through the formulation and simulation of the Quantum Sabotage Game.
+We showed that entangled resource states, particularly 3-qubit W-states, induce coordination signatures in decentralized actions that are not reproduced by independent classical sampling under identical information constraints.

-We conducted a series of simulations comparing classical, Bell-state, and W-state strategies under ideal conditions, standard noise models, and hardware-calibrated noise from IBM Quantum backends.
-By structuring our analysis to compare size-equivalent teams (2C vs. 2Q and 3C vs. 3Q), we isolated the impact of entanglement.
-In ideal environments, quantum teams outperformed classical teams by a significant margin.
-This performance gap narrowed in the presence of noise, yet quantum strategies, especially those based on 3-qubit W-state entanglement, continued to show superior outcomes across a range of conditions.
+We conducted simulations comparing classical, Bell-state, and W-state strategies under ideal conditions, standard noise models, and hardware-inspired noise instantiated via a reproducible Qiskit Aer backend.
+By structuring the analysis around size-equivalent teams (2C vs. 2Q and 3C vs. 3Q), we isolated how entanglement reshapes the joint-action distribution.
+In ideal environments, the quantum teams exhibited structured correlations distinct from classical teams.
+This distinction narrows as noise increases, yet circuit-based quantum strategies can remain distributionally distinct from classical baselines under representative NISQ-era noise for small team sizes over finite horizons.

-We also examined the stability of sabotage strategies with respect to small deviations in local unitary parameters.
-Our preliminary observations suggested that expected payoffs did not improve significantly with such deviations, ${\text{which may indicate}}$ a form of local optimality.
-However, our goal was not to formally establish Nash equilibria but to assess the practical effectiveness of entangled sabotage strategies under various implementation scenarios.

-Overall, this work provided a foundational exploration of how quantum mechanical principles can influence strategic conflict.
-We focused on the operational characteristics of entangled strategies, their susceptibility to noise, and their comparative performance against classical baselines.